 Yes you can.
 Modern domestic sewing machines all use the same type of needle.
 You may see the code somewhere on the packet 130/705H.
 There is no need to buy branded needles (eg Singer, Janome) and they’re usually much more expensive.
 Just make sure you insert it correctly, with the flat part of the shaft to the back, and push it up as far as it will go.

-Sorry there’s no easy answer to this question.
+Great question!
+But, sorry there’s no easy answer to this one.
 Sometimes yes, sometimes no, you need to check your overlocker manual.
 Modern overlockers usually use the 130/705H needle system mentioned earlier, but not always.
 Older overlockers (30 or so years) can use a round-shank needle called DB1.
 If you’re going to be sewing jersey knit fabric, be sure to use a ballpoint needle or you may get holes in the fabric.

 It’s not possible to backstitch on overlockers.
 Instead, create a chain, then cut it off and either sew it in or tie off.
 Alternatively you can flip the work over and sew in the chain.
 For a dedicated class to learn how to use your overlocker, see ‘Know your overlocker‘.